rkj777/LispInterpreter/README.md

 # LispInterpreter
-A Lisp Interpreter written in Lisp that handles basic Lisp programs
+A Lisp Interpreter written in Lisp that will run basic Lisp programs